Lemon Butter Tilapia

 I have decided to take my already great Pan Seared Tilapia to the next level with this Lemon Butter Tilapia.
 Listen, this is next-level good.

-The fish is not only perfectly pan-seared but it is then drenched in a buttery garlicky lemony sauce that is to die for!
+The fish is not only perfectly pan-seared but also drenched in a buttery, garlicky lemony sauce that is to die for!

-In fact, this is one sauce you’ll want to put on anything from potatoes to seafood, to steak to chicken.
-Serve this fish with some garlic butter green beans for a satisfying dinner.
+In fact, this melted butter sauce is one you’ll want to put on anything, from potatoes to seafood to steak to chicken.
+Serve this fish with garlic butter green beans for a satisfying dinner.

 If you love easy dinner recipes also check out my Marry Me Chicken, Pan Seared Boneless Pork Chops, and my Pan Seared Lamb Chops.